adslbarxatov/SCP/docs/index.md

 ### 1. Hurt

-:warning: **We’re against of hurting**.
-No malicious activities allowed in our communities, including:
+:warning: **Lab is against of hurting**.
+No malicious activities allowed in its communities, including:
 - direct offends;
 - bullying;
 - deliberate harm;